 Cath Barton — Contributing Fiction Reviewer

-Cath Barton’s prize-winning novella The Plankton Collector is published by New Welsh Rarebyte and her second novella, In the Sweep of the Bay, will be published by Louise Walters Books in November 2020.
+Cath Barton’s prize-winning novella The Plankton Collector (2018) is published by New Welsh Rarebyte and her second novella, In the Sweep of the Bay (2020), by Louise Walters Books.
 Cath is also active in the on-line flash fiction community.

 Photo © Toril Brancher